Germany's Merkel to hold farewell talks with China's Li on Monday | Politics

 - Germany

-German Chancellor Angela Merkel will on Monday hold virtual farewell talks with Chinese Prime Minister Li Keqiang and receive European Commission President Ursula von der Leyen, a German government spokesperson said on Friday.
+German Chancellor Angela Merkel will hold virtual farewell talks on Monday with Chinese Prime Minister Li Keqiang and will also receive European Commission President Ursula von der Leyen, a German government spokesperson said on Friday.

-Merkel and Li will discuss bilateral and international relations, economic issues, climate change and preparations for the G20 summit, the spokesperson said at regular government news conference.
+Merkel and Li will discuss bilateral and international relations, economic issues, climate change and preparations for the G20 summit, the spokesperson told a regular government news conference.
+The announcement follows a report in Britain's The Times newspaper that Chinese President Xi Jinping will not travel to Scotland next month to attend the COP26 climate summit in person.

+Asked if Merkel and Li would discuss China's contribution to the global fight against climate change, the spokesperson said the topic was certainly going to come up.
+"The German government assumes that the Chinese side will make a decisive contribution to climate protection by reducing the risks of climate change," she said.

-The meeting with von der Leyen will focus on current political issues, the spokesperson said.
+The meeting with von der Leyen, a former German defense minister in Merkel's government, will focus on current political issues, the spokesperson said.
+After 16 years of leading Germany, Merkel plans to step down after a new government has been formed following last month's federal election, in which her conservatives came second after the center-left Social Democrats (SPD).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)